 Palacio Nacional de Sintra

-The National Palace of Sintra was a favourite of the Portuguese Royal Family from the 15th-19th century and stands in the historic centre of town.
+The National Palace of Sintra was a favorite of the Portuguese Royal Family from the 15th-19th century and stands in the historic centre of town.
 With its white Gothic exterior, the Medieval palace couldn’t appear more different than the vibrant Palacio da Pena but as you know, no book nor building should be judged by its cover.
 Step inside the National Palace of Sintra and you’ll see it’s just as elaborate as the palace on the hill.

 -10% with Lisbon Card